Have You Seen Her Face: Release and reception

 "Have You Seen Her Face" was released as the third single to be taken from the Byrds' Younger Than Yesterday album on May 22, 1967.
 It reached number 74 on the Billboard Hot 100.
 The song was issued as a single in most international markets, but not in the United Kingdom.

 Despite its relatively poor showing on the U.S. charts, critical reaction to the song was positive, with Record World describing it as a "pretty contemporary love song" and Billboard magazine commenting that "the quartet has a strong commercial entry in this easy-beat folk-rocker with a compelling lyric."
 Cash Box called it "a pulsing, thumping, medium-soft-rock excursion" that could be chart-bound.
+Record World called it a "pretty contemporary love song [that] deserves to hit high chart slots."

-In recent years, Thomas Ward of the Allmusic website has described the song as "magnificent" and "one of the Byrds' great songs."
+Thomas Ward of the Allmusic website has described the song as "magnificent" and "one of the Byrds' great songs."
 Ward also commented that "the song distills the groups' many influences, from Indian music (in McGuinn's wondrous guitar solo) to folk to rock and roll."
 Ward concluded his review by stating that "Have You Seen Her Face" was "one of the most outstanding songs of the period, by anyone."

 The Byrds performed "Have You Seen Her Face" on the television programs The Tonight Show Starring Johnny Carson and American Bandstand, as well as featuring it in their performance at the Monterey Pop Festival.
 The Byrds' performance of the song at Monterey is included on the 1992 The Monterey International Pop Festival CD box set.

 A remixed and extended version of the song, lasting 2:40 and featuring a longer fade-out than the original album and single version, was released on The Byrds box set in 1990.
 This extended version was later incorporated into the 1996 Columbia/Legacy reissue of the Younger Than Yesterday album, replacing the original 2:25 version as the second track on the album.